adachille/parkinsons-detector/README.md

 We report the best result proposed by the original paper, which used Jitter(Abs), :Shimmer, NHR, HNR, DFA, and PPE as the training features and Classification And Regression Tree (CART) as the model.
 In our experiment, we leveraged different feature processing methods for pre-processing our training data.
 We compare three methods 1) using original features 2) log transformation of the features and 3) PCA feature reduction.
-The results are shown in the following table.
+The results are shown in the followng table.
 We also tried various regression models and report the best two models (Random Forest Regressor and Extra Trees Regressor) here.
 By using Extra Trees Regressor and PCA dimension reduction, we can achieve an MAE score 4.38, which shows PCA has the ability to effectively improve the accuracy of these regressors and capture feature correlation.

 Method | feature | MAE
 ------------ | ------------- | -------------